Shruti Choudhry

-Shruti Choudhry (born 3 October 1975) is an Indian politician from Indian National Congress.
+Shruti Choudhry (born 3 October 1975) is an Indian politician from Haryana belonging to the Bharatiya Janata Party.
+Since October 2024, she has been serving as a Cabinet Minister in the Government of Haryana after being elected as a Member of the Legislative Assembly (MLA) from Tosham Assembly constituency.

+Choudhry is the granddaughter of the former Chief Minister of Haryana, Bansi Lal.
+From 2005 to 2024, she was a member of the Indian National Congress and represented Bhiwani-Mahendragarh (Lok Sabha constituency) in the Indian Parliament from 2009 to 2014.

 Early life

-Shruti Choudry was born in New Delhi on 3 October 1975.
+Shruti Choudhry was born in New Delhi on 3 October 1975.
 Her parents were Surender Singh and Kiran Choudhry, both of whom had served as ministers in the government of Haryana.
 Her paternal grandfather was the former Chief minister of Haryana, Bansi Lal and her family is among the major Political families of Haryana.
+Her family belongs to the Jat community.

 Choudhry's early education was at the Convent of Jesus & Mary school and Delhi Public School, R K Puram, after which she studied in Oxford, England.
 She earned a B.A. from the University of Delhi and then a LL.B. from B. R. Ambedkar University in Agra.
-On 7 March 2003, she married with Arunabh Choudhry, a lawyer.
+On 7 March 2003, she married Arunabh Choudhry, a lawyer.

-Politics
+Political career

 At first practising as a lawyer, Choudhry turned to politics following the death of her father in 2005.
 Choudhry was chosen by the Indian National Congress party to contest the 2009 Indian general election in the Bhiwani-Mahendragarh constituency of the Lok Sabha.
 Mainly as a consequence of the goodwill that existed for her family in the area, she defeated her nearest rival, Ajay Singh Chautala of the Indian National Lok Dal, by a margin of 55,097 votes.
 Her grandfather had previously won the same seat three times, and her father had done so twice.

-Choudhry served as a member of the Lok Sabha committees for agriculture and empowerment of women from 2009.

-Choudhry did not win re-election in 2014.
+During her tenure as a member of Parliament (2009-2014), Choudhry served on the Lok Sabha committees for agriculture and empowerment of women from 2009.
+She did not win re-election to the Lok Sabha seat in 2014.